attila-lendvai/maru/README.md

 Starting with `maru.5`, the LLVM IR output (`eval2.ll`) is pushed to the repo under `build/`.
-This effectively short-circuits the recursive bootstrap process by straight away producing an executable by compiling the checked-in `eval2.ll` using `llc` (see `make eval-llvm`).
+This effectively short-circuits the recursive bootstrap process by straight away producing an executable from the checked-in `eval2.ll` using `llc` (see `make eval-llvm`).

-Deleting these files (note that `make clean` retains them), or touching the sources will force a normal bootstrap process building the previous stage(s).
+Deleting these files (note that `make clean` retains them!), or touching the sources will force a normal bootstrap process building/using the previous stage(s).

 ### Build instructions

 #### Linux
 From the default branch invoke `make test-bootstrap[-llvm,-x86]`.

-You will of course need:
+You may need:
 ```
 sudo apt-get install llvm-8 clang-8
 ```